 Who Is Eligible?

 Referral from the TN Home & Community Based Medicaid Waiver (HCBS).
-Individuals wishing to enroll in the HCBS Waiver must meet state requirements which are detailed at www.tn.gov/didd/topic/case-management or you can read more about them on our site here.
+Individuals wishing to enroll in the HCBS Waiver must meet state requirements which are detailed at the HCBS website, which can be found on our Resources page, or you can read more about them on our site here.

 To request information about any of these services or inquire about the eligibility of a family member to receive one of these services, please contact us.